Ezra Pound: Poetry magazine, Ripostes, Imagism

-An example of Imagist poetry is Pound's "In a Station of the Metro", published in Poetry in April 1913 and inspired by an experience on the Paris Métro.
+An example of Imagist poetry is Pound's "In a Station of the Metro", published in Poetry in April 1913 and inspired by an experience on the Paris Metro.
 "I got out of a train at, I think, La Concorde", he wrote in "How I began" in T. P.'s Weekly on 6 June 1913, "and in the jostle I saw a beautiful face, and then, turning suddenly, another and another, and then a beautiful child's face, and then another beautiful face.
 All that day I tried to find words for what this made me feel. ...
 I could get nothing but spots of colour."
 A year later he reduced it to its essence in the style of a Japanese haiku.